Desert & Scrub Areas

-Parakeets (known outside the United States as budgerigars) are small hookbills.
+Parakeets (known outside the United States as budgerigars or "budgies") are small hookbills.
 These amazing birds have been kept as pets for over 100 years.
 Though many people consider them a child's pet or a 'starter bird', their worth should never be underestimated.
 Parakeets are among the best talkers in the bird world, though they rely more on repetition of words and phrases than their larger cousins.
 They are also inquisitive and interactive, clearly demonstrating their own distinct personalities and preferences once they are bonded to their human companions.
 Most parakeets offered for sale are not hand raised - however, if they are obtained at a young age, it is easy to train them to be friendly to humans.

 Parakeets are playful birds and should be provided with a cage that is a minimum size of 18" x 18" x 18".
 The larger the cage, the more comfortable it will be for the bird.
 A good cage should have horizontal bars on at least two sides, as hookbills love to climb.
 Horizontal bars help to make climbing easier.
 Bar spacing should be no more than 1/2" apart to prevent injury.

 Most birds can be kept at room temperature.
 Be sure to place your bird and its cage off of the floor and away from drafty areas or hot places like open windows, air vents and doorways.
 Some birds may catch a cold if exposed to a draft while they are wet (after a bath), so it is best to keep a wet bird in a warm area (at least 70 degrees) until they are fully dry.